customerio/devices/README.md

 ## Todo

+- [ ] Discuss the need of all 32,708 android devices
 - [ ] Add some basic tests to validate the android data which is automated
 - [ ] Add workflows
   - [ ] Lint